bbalganjjm/natural_js/docs/implementation/m6-plan.md

 # Checkpoint

-- M0-M4 are complete on `2.0.0-alpha.0`.
-M5 is approved and under final verification; its gate must close before M6 implementation begins.
-This document is a proposal for user review, not a claim that M6 code exists.[^roadmap][^m5]
+- M0-M5 are complete on `2.0.0-alpha.0`.
+M5's code, browser, package, benchmark, documentation, and independent-agent gates passed.
+This document remains a proposal for user review, not a claim that M6 code exists.[^roadmap][^m5]
 - Current `bindForm` reads local or row-bound fields and keeps row-keyed invalid drafts.
 Current `bindGrid` owns a native table template, raw Select choices, selection, sort/filter, display rules, validation, and draft reconciliation.
 Grid text and checkbox controls still display or validate without user edit write-through; List, standalone Select, and pagination are not yet public UI exports.[^ui][^form][^grid]
 - The preserved 1.x Button mostly adds styles and enable/disable behavior; Select also generates option and input markup; pagination assumes positional lists; List creates a Form per row and supports scroll paging.
 Those mechanics are evidence for intent, not APIs to copy.
 The 2.0 implementation keeps only behavior required by the first-release components.[^legacy-button][^legacy-select][^legacy-pagination][^legacy-list]
 - M4 measured the fixed 1,000-row/10-field Chromium fixture at 11.9/13.8 ms for flat initial/rebind and 40.4/44.2 ms for automatic nested initial/rebind.
 The final same-host M5 rerun recorded 12.9/14.8 ms and 37.6/44.8 ms. Both records distinguish context bytes from actual agent tokens and treat heap samples as diagnostic.[^m4][^m5]